Freddie Francis: Style and influences

 As a cinematographer, Francis cited his three mentors as Freddie Young, John Huston, and Michael Powell.
 His main influences as director were Billy Wilder, William Wyler, and Tod Browning.

 Francis' photography favoured black-and-white, though he did work in colour for much of his latter career, and emphasized lighting and framing over colour schemes.
 In an interview with The Guardian, Francis said "I still photograph things in black and white, but the fact that it's colour stock means they come out in colour.
 I know that sounds rather facetious ... but I prefer to think in terms of light and shade than in colour."

 Director Martin Scorsese, who worked with Francis on Cape Fear, cited Francis's use of a gothic atmosphere.
 "He understands the obligatory scene of a young maiden with a candle walking down a long hall towards a door.
 'Don't go in that door!' you yell, and she goes in!
 Every time, she goes in!
 So I say to him, 'This has to look like The Hall,' and he understands that."

 Personal life

 Francis married Gladys Dorrell in 1940, with whom he had a son Kevin; in 1963 he married Pamela Mann-Francis, with whom he had a daughter and a second son.

+Death

 Francis died, aged 89, from the lingering effects of a stroke.